 John’s immersion was the basis of baptism, which is meant for everyone and is preceded by a personal choice.

 The immersion of Yeshua was a sign of his revelation as the Messiah, The sign was not the immersion itself, but the descent of the Holy Spirit into Yeshua:

 “and the Holy Spirit descended on him in bodily form, like a dove; and a voice came from heaven, “You are my beloved Son; with you, I am well pleased.”

 Today, immersion (Mikveh – Mikvah) has been changed by the traditional Christian church to become something similar and yet different from the original intent.
 The Christian church along the way lost its understanding of the root and function of the Mikvah by 300 CE.
 The baptism (Mikveh) has nothing to do with membership of a local church.

-Many people are realizing their need to be immersed (Mikveh) again and are leaving traditions of men and seeking to connect with God.
+Many people are realizing their need to be immersed (Mikveh) again and are leaving the traditions of men and seeking to connect with God.
 They begin reading the Word (Torah) and realize that immersion is an outward sign of an inward personal choice that touches every aspect of their life.

-©2019 Touched By Grace is a 501 (c) 3 non profit organization based in Brentwood, TN., USA All donations are tax deductible
+©2019 Touched By Grace is a 501 (c) 3 non-profit organization based in Brentwood, TN., USA All donations are tax-deductible